WaylonWalker/ExcelToCsv/README.md

 # ExcelToCsv
-A useful tool to convert excel spreadsheets to csv files without launching excel.
-This works very well with large files that are slow to open in excel, or a large number of files at once.
+A python package to convert excel spreadsheets to csv files without launching excel.
+This works very well with large files that include many tabs which makes Excel very slow to open.

 ## requirements
-Excel
+xlrd